Overview

 <h1>Title</h1>

-This is the preferred way over putting styles in the entrypoint.css or a custom theme stylesheet, because the styles are always scoped to the element in which they are needed and never leaked out to other elements in the DOM.
+This is the preferred method over placing styles in the entrypoint.css or a custom theme stylesheet, because the styles are always scoped to the element in which they are needed and never leaked out to other elements in the DOM.

 Element-scoped styles can also be used inside function components, which do not support external style sheets like class components.